Open Books Reading Challenge

 - Return your checklist to the Library before December 31 to redeem your prize!

-- In honor of Rochester’s Sister City partnerships with Akita Japan, read a book set in Japan or written by a Japanese author
+- In honor of Rochester’s Sister City partnership with Siheung City, South Korea, read a book set in South Korea or by a South Korean author

 This year's Open Books Challenged is sponsored by the Friends of the Rochester Public Library.